Life As an Emergency Medical Technician or Paramedic

 - Rescue Worker

-There were about 248,000 jobs for Emergency Medical Technician or Paramedic in 2016 (in the United States).
+In 2016, there was an estimated number of 248,000 jobs in the United States for Emergency Medical Technician or Paramedic.
 New jobs are being produced at a rate of 15.1% which is above the national average.
 The Bureau of Labor Statistics predicts 37,400 new jobs for Emergency Medical Technician or Paramedic by 2026.
 There will be an estimated 19,400 positions for EMT or Paramedic per year.

 The states with the most job growth for EMT or Paramedic are Colorado, Arizona, and Utah.
 Watch out if you plan on working in Rhode Island, Mississippi, or Wisconsin.
 These states have the worst job growth for this type of profession.